 They also have a private hot spring called the Lorelei.
 It is magical, and I highly recommend booking the Lorelei when you stay at the Wiesbaden and be sure to ask if they are running any discounts for hotel guests.

-There are several different types of lodging options at the Wiesbaden.
-We had apartment style accommodations complete with a kitchen.
+There are several different types of lodging options at Wiesbaden.
+We had apartment-style accommodations complete with a kitchen.
 Eating in is a great way to save money if you are staying somewhere for more than two days.